About UC IPM

 UC IPM develops and promotes IPM programs for:

-Currently, UC IPM employs one CE specialist and eight full-time IPM advisors, and three farm advisors are affiliated with the program.
-Two advisors are posted in county CE offices, and a coordinated, interdisciplinary cluster of four are located at UC's Kearney Agricultural Center near Fresno; the extension specialist is located on the UC Davis campus.
+Currently, UC IPM employs CE specialists, full-time IPM advisors, and other Cooperative Extension advisors who are affiliated with the program.
+Some advisors are posted in county CE offices, and a coordinated, interdisciplinary cluster is located at UC's Kearney Agricultural Research and Extension Center near Fresno.

 Examples are the pest management guidelines and a home and landscape database of pest solutions for residential audiences, IPM manuals for specific crops, books about IPM in landscapes and gardens, a variety of books on pesticide safety, and an extensive weather database that supports interactive pest models.